Frequently Asked Questions

 - Syrian cuisine is one of the oldest in the world and reflects the country’s rich cultural heritage with influences from surrounding Middle Eastern countries.
 Here are some further resources if you’d like to learn more:

-What has UNICEF done for the crisis to date?
-(2015)
+What has Unicef done for the crisis to date?
+(2016)

-- More than 7.9 million people were provided with access to safe water
+- Provided over 14 million people with access to safe drinking water and sanitation.

-- Vaccinated over 16 million children under 5 against polio.
+- Vaccinated 17.6 million children under the age of five against deadly polio.

-- Helped more than 630,000 refugee children enrol in formal education.
+- Helped more than 650,000 children in Turkey, Lebanon, Jordan and Iraq enrol in formal education.